MateuszGrzegorzewski/My-Workout-Plan/README.md

 - Creating, editing, deleting trainins,
 - Creating, editing, deleting plans,
 - Adding training results to monitor progress,
 - Possibility to search for exercises for specific muscle parts.
-Here will be insprition of site: https://musclewiki.com/.

 The application will be used:

 - Django,
 - Django RESTFramework,
+- HTML,CSS,
-- HTML,CSS
+- pytest,
-- Others
+- Docker.

 ## What is to do

+Actual plans:

+- changins names of variables classes and files in main folder
+- Improvments of html files
+- tests !!!!

+- changing sqlite on postgresql
+- adding docker
+- adding requirements
+- adding .env and .env-example

+Others:

 - changing API - using Django REST Framework (include checking JSON web tokens and similar things to authentication)
 - admin panel